aregsar/aregsarblog/blog/2020/laravel-fortify-auth-with-blade-and-bootstrap/index.md

 > The `app/actions/Fortify` directory actions are registered with Fortify in the boot method of the `FortifyServiceProvider` class as described in the next section.

-### Register the FortifyServiceProvider

-In `config/app.php` by adding the `FortifyServiceProvider::class` to the providers array in the `'providers'` array:
+Next we register the `FortifyServiceProvider` in `config/app.php` by adding the `FortifyServiceProvider::class` to the `'providers'` array:

 ```php
 'providers' => [